Bogach

 Bogach (A' Bhogach) is a village on the island of Barra in the Outer Hebrides, Scotland.
 Bogach is also within the parish of Barra, and is situated on a minor road, linked to the A888.
-It consists of just 8 crofts, each of which lies on a small strip of land running from north coast to south.
+It comprises just 8 crofts, each situated on a narrow strip of land stretching from the north coast to the south.
 It separates the main island at Bagherivagh from the peninsula known as Bruairnis.